Sentiment Analysis Report

 Corporate Control & Real Estate Interests

-Workers cite companies' long-term office leases — "they signed 10-year leases and need to justify them" — and middle management's need to feel important.
-BPO companies already monitor every keystroke and screen capture.
-Workers argue this proves RTO isn't about visibility but about physical control: "They trust us with their data but not with our time."
+Workers cite companies' long-term office leases and middle management's need to feel important.
+"They trust us with their data but not with our time."

 #3